igorlukic015/Eventer/README.md

 Open the other services in InteliJ.
 First start the rts service, than admin and user service must be started last.

+There is sample testing data for the admin application in the resources folder.
+You can update and use those scripts or create your own data.

 #### Frontend